GoodIntentionsAssistant/gi/docs/index.md

 title: Introduction
 ---

-GI is a rule based chatbot framework made in Node.js.
+GI is a rule based chatbot framework for Node.js using simple design patterns.
+Our goal is to provide a structured framework that enables developers to rapidly develop robust and reliable chatbots with full flexibility.

 It is very much experimental and in its infancy.
 We're looking for the community to build, improve and provide feedback on the framework.
 This documentation is not fully complete so it is only recommended to use this framework if you're prepared to dive into the code.